-The Logan32 design is based on literally, hundreds of trials.
+The Logan32 design is result of hundreds of trials.
 The idea was to create a simple 1-floor design that was senior friendly, so basically it has no stairs.
 I sent my floorplan sketches to a number of tiny home builders looking for a company that would sponsor a set of plans for me.
 Timbercraft came to the rescue and created this great set of plans.

 The plan shows a tub/shower combination, with a window in the shower area.
 When I was looking for sponsors, I came across a one-piece acrylic shower from Longevity Acrylics and that was what I decided fit with the intention better than a tub.
 A shower stall is easier for a senior to get into and out of, they have assist handles, a seat and also make sense for younger active homeowners as well.
 The window opening was removed in the build process, and while I was concerned about natural light in the room, the window in and above the door works well.

 I asked Doug at Timbercraft if he could move the washer/dryer from the washroom into the pantry I had planned in the kitchen.
 I wanted the second exit so that during the tour, guests would be able to enter the front door and exit the back, eliminating the need to double back.
 I only planned this for the tour home, but suddenly people started saying it was a great design idea.
 The outdoors becomes additional living space in a tiny home, so having a door that leads directly into the bathroom, became a sensible design.
 I think I will continue to design tiny homes this way.

 If you would like to become an advertiser on our Festival billboards and website, select the button above and create an account.
 If you currently are an advertiser and would like to access your account, select the button above and log in.